Shanehoeb/Football-Formations/README.md

 Relevant Papers :
 - "A network-based approach to evaluate the performance of football teams".
 Available from : https://www.researchgate.net/publication/280520469_A_network-based_approach_to_evaluate_the_performance_of_football_teams
 - "A framework for the fine-grained evaluation of the instantaneous expected value of soccer possessions".
-Available from : https://arxiv.org/abs/2011.09426
+Available from : https://arxiv.org/abs/2011.09426 (Evaluating player decisions from tracking and event data)

 Links :
 PCA : - https://www.youtube.com/watch?v=ofWji_wQBEE